 - Maintain a minimum average inflow velocity of 100 fpm (0.51m/s) through the work access opening; - Have HEPA filtered downflow air drawn from the laboratory or the outside air (i.e. downflow air is not re-circulated from the cabinet exhaust air; - Exhaust all inflow and downflow air to the atmosphere through a hard connection to the facility exhaust system after filtration through a HEPA filter without recirculation in the cabinet or return to the laboratory; - Have all contaminated ducts and plenums under negative pressure or surrounded by directly exhausted (non-re-circulated through the work area) negative pressure ducts and plenums.

-Type B2 cabinets may be used for work with nonflammable or explosive volatile chemicals and radionuclides required if permitted by chemical risk assessment.
+Type B2 Biosafety Fume Hood/Cabinet classified to UL 1805 may be used for work with flammable or volatile chemicals and radionuclides required if permitted by chemical risk assessment.

 1.2 Safety Instructions